›The orchestral brilliance of his performance was undeniable‹

 Opera is an integral part of Schuldt’s music making.
 For two seasons he was Conductor in Residence with the Staatstheater Mainz, where he led new productions of Bellini’s “Norma”, Gluck’s “Armide”, Gounod’s “Faust”, Verdi’s “Rigoletto” and conducted perfomances of Wagner’s “Flying Dutchman”.
 He conducted a new production of “Faust” at the Landestheater Innsbruck, lead a performance of Offenbach’s “Les contes d’Hoffmann” at the Theater Osnabrück and Dvorak’s “Rusalka” at the Musiktheater im Revier Gelsenkirchen.

-Winner of the renowned Donatella Flick Conducting Competition London in 2010, Clemens Schuldt was the Assistant Conductor of the London Symphony Orchestra for one year, working with distinguished conductors such as Sir Colin Davis, Valery Gergiev and Sir Simon Rattle.
-Born in Bremen, Clemens Schuldt studied violin at the Robert Schumann Hochschule Düsseldorf, performing in the Gürzenich Orchestra Cologne and the Deutsche Kammerphilharmonie Bremen before he took up his conducting studies in Düsseldorf, Vienna and Weimar.
+Clemens Schuldt won the prestigious Donatella Flick Conducting Competition in London in 2010 and was the Assistant Conductor of the London Symphony Orchestra for one year, working with conductors such as Sir Colin Davis, Valery Gergiev and Sir Simon Rattle.
+Born in Bremen, he studied the violin performing in the Gürzenich Orchester Köln and the Deutsche Kammerphilharmonie Bremen, before taking up his conducting studies in Dusseldorf, Vienna and Weimar.